Walking Meditation

 Safe Space Visualization

-Safe space visualization involves creating and mentally engaging with a detailed, peaceful, and comforting imagery of a safe environment.
-This guided mental exercise helps ground and stabilize emotions during intense anxiety, panic attacks, emotional flooding, or stress, providing a quick and accessible refuge through vivid mental imagery.
+Creating a safe space visualization involves mentally designing and visiting a detailed, peaceful, and comforting place that feels completely secure.
+This guided mental exercise helps ground and stabilize emotions during intense anxiety, panic attacks, or stress with 3-6 minutes of focused imagery.

 3-6 min